 Darcie Little Badger, Nkásht íí (Strange Horizons)

 I’m really, really liking a lot of the works reclaiming of what’s simplistically called ‘urban fantasy’ as a subgenre, but should be called something more like ‘fantastic elements intersecting with people in a world that’s fairly close to our own reality and this is a crap subgenre name’.
-The genre, whatever you want to call it, has been white and Eurocentric for far too long,1 and works like Little Badger’s (and later in this post, Vourvoulias’), among many others, are far more engaging to me.
+The genre, whatever you want to call it, has been white and Eurocentric for far too long, ((I will admit I am one of those people who bounced off de Lint several times and gave up.)) and works like Little Badger’s (and later in this post, Vourvoulias’), among many others, are far more engaging to me.
 They feel far more true to life, more lived in and possibly-real (which for me is the appeal of this genre) than those tread down paths that have been worn to shreds in genre fiction.
 Anyway.

 Nkásht íí is the story of Annie and Josie, two young Native women in the US Southwest who are effectively street buskers working for karma–while they don’t appear to be mystics, they offer to listen to people’s troubles, and in the process can sometimes help them out supernaturally.
 (It’s worth mentioning that this isn’t presented as normative in the diagesis of the story.
 Their work seems as odd to many folks as it would in our reality, which adds to the realistic feel.)
 Josie and Annie have both burned some bridges when it comes to their families, and not all that long ago either.
 When they offer to help a grieving white father, the issues of past and family end up being far closer to the surface than Josie would like them to be.